Product Liability Lawyer Florida

 It seems that every week the media is alerting us to some new recall that has been issued on a product.
 These recalls do not include the products that slip through the cracks, are never called back, and yet remain on the market despite being dangerous.
 When such a product injures a person, then he or she can bring a lawsuit based on product liability.
 This is when a manufacturer or seller is held liable because they placed a defective or dangerous product in the hands of a consumer.
-As with any type of lawsuit, there are different types of product liability, different forms of responsibility that the accused may be held accountable for, and a variety of things that must be proven in order for the lawsuit to be successful.
+As with any type of product liability lawsuit, there are different types of product liability, different forms of responsibility that the accused may be held accountable for, and a variety of things that must be proven in order for the lawsuit to be successful.

 What are the Types of Product Liability?

 There are three main types of product liability, each with its own particular quirks that must be considered before a case can be brought.
 They can occur at each stage of the manufacturing process and include design defects, manufacturing defects, and marketing defects.
 A fourth type of product liability, food poisoning, is also a very common form of product liability.
 So what, exactly, are these types of liability?